abharath/android-booksearch-exercise/README.md

 3. Build an array of `Book` objects and create an `ArrayAdapter` for those books
 4. Define `getView` to define how to inflate a layout for each book row and display each book's data.
 5. Attach the adapter for the books to a ListView to display the data on screen
+6. Use SearchView to search for books with a title
+7. Show ProgressBar before each network request
+8. Add a detail view to display more information about the selected book from the list
+9. Use a share intent to recommend a book to friends

 To achieve this, there are four different components in this app: